kojo-io/HTTP_Posted_File_Helper/README.md

 Features of HTTP Posted File Helper V.1.0.1

-This is a lightweight library that helps in the everyday posting of files to the Webserver.
-It eleminates repetition of logic by providing a helper class called <code>FileHElper</code>
+This is a light weight library that helps in the everyday posting of files to IIS Webserver.
+It providing a helper class <code>FileHElper</code> which contains overloaded <code>ProcessFile</code> methods which does all the work for you.

 **Installing..**<br>
 <code>  PM> Install-Package HttpPostedFileHelper </code>